Ozitron/EmployeeMeetingOrganizer/README.md

 1- Clone the project and open it in Visual Studio or VS Code

-2- Open the package manager console and execute the dotnet restore command

-3- Before execute db installation commands, EmployeeMeetingOrganizer.DataAccess should be selected
+2- Before execute db installation commands, EmployeeMeetingOrganizer.DataAccess should be selected as shown below

 ![Capture](https://user-images.githubusercontent.com/9204813/150705109-fb42466e-5312-4199-a648-27ce19d3f363.JPG)

-4- Add migration with using command below:
+3- Add migration with using command below:

 > Add-Migration Organizer

-5- Create/Update your local database table with using command below:
+4- Create/Update your local database table with using command below:

 > Update-Database